 Tip #10: Make it a habit, go out there and do your thing

 Take your camera with you everywhere!
 When your camera isn’t there, take pictures with your phone.
 The truth is that everyday there’s something going on, someone walking by that’s an image waiting to happen and unique situations that just won’t wait for the day you have your camera with you.

+Even related to your work online, these images can be used with editorial purposes.
 As a last piece of advice, you need to practice and learn to see to be able to perfect your photography.
 Many of the tips here will maybe nudge you in the right direction but remember that you will get better with practice.
 Street photography is an art in its own and those that discover the magic of street photography never look at everyday life the same way.